A photo safari is often a once in a lifetime experience. How do you prepare? What do you need to know?

 Do you know them?
 Do you enjoy their company?
 Are they outgoing or more reserved, and which works best for you?

-Does their teaching style resonate with you?
+If it’s an educational trip, does their teaching style resonate with you?
 Is this someone you’ll want to spend a week or two with?
 How many people will be going on the trip and how many people will there be per vehicle?

 Will there be adequate time for teaching if this is your goal?